yxu927/yxu927.github.io/content/_index.md

 {{<image float="right" width="11em" frame="true" caption="Portrait of me by Michiel Jansz. van Mierevelt" src="img/coco.jpg" >}}

-Hello, I'm Yuan Xu and this is my personal page.
+Hello, I'm Yuan Xu and this is for my cat Coco.
 For a more comprehensive list of my experience, see the [Resume]({{< ref "resume.md" >}}) tab.